linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Corporate Default and Recovery Rates,  1920-2008.md

 This report comprises Moody's twenty-second annual default study in which we update statistics on the default,  loss,  and rating transition experience of corporate bond and loan issuers for 2008,  as wellas for the historical period since 1920 Briefly,  we find that

  101 Moody's-rated corporate issuers defaulted on a total of $\$238.6$ billion of bonds and $\$42.6$ billion of loans in 2008.
 Including issuers who were not rated as of January 1,     2008,     104 corporate issuers defaulted on $\$239.8$ billion of bonds and $\$42.8$ billion of loans.

 The financial industry was the most troubled sector in 2008 as measured by default volume.
-In that sector,  the bankruptcy of Lehman Brothers Holdings,  Inc. In September was the largest default in history $\textcircled{8}120.2$ billion debt)
+In that sector,  the [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] of Lehman Brothers Holdings,  Inc. In September was the largest default in history $\textcircled{8}120.2$ billion debt)

 Across regions,  84 of the 101 defaulters in 2008 were North American issuers (74 in theU.
 S and 10 in Canada) with defaulted debt volumes totaling $\$226.2$ billion.
 In Europe,     12 Moody's-rated corporate issuers defaulted on $\$53.4$ billion of debt.
 The remaining defaulters were LatinAmerican and Asian issuers.

 <table>
 	<tbody>